Student Support Services

 Chaplaincy and Faith – The Chaplaincy and Faith Advisory team welcome students from all backgrounds, regardless of their beliefs.
 They can offer advice, ensure you are able to practice your faith and provide a safe space to explore your own spirituality.
 You can also visit them if you simply want an informal chat or to get something off your mind.

 Sport and Leisure – City offers a wide range of sporting and leisure activities for all levels and abilities.
 There’s something for everyone including fun social sports, competition level, gym memberships, fitness classes and more!

 Housing and Accommodation – Find a place in halls of residence, or take a look through our student accommodation support services.

-Academic Learning Support - The Academic Learning Support team aims to help develop students' skills so that they can learn more effectively, e.g. study skills, meeting the assessment criteria of your assignment, time management and much more.
+Academic Skills Team - The Academic Skills Team aims to help develop students' skills so that they can learn more effectively, e.g. study skills, meeting the assessment criteria of your assignment, time management and much more.
 The team offers one-to-one academic support as well as hosting group workshops throughout the year.

 Mentoring Scheme – If you have questions about your career and life after City, 2nd, 3rd year and postgraduates can apply to be matched with an experienced mentor who can answer your questions and offer advice and reassurance.

 Careers – Our resourceful careers team can offer expertise and support, to assist you in developing your career prospects whilst at City, and beyond.